liquidx/alsa-audio-pipe/README.md

 me to pipe in the audio in from a Griffin iMic USB audio dongle to a USB Harmon Kardon Soundsticks speaker system.

-Included is a simple shell script that uses the vanilla ALSA aplay and ALSA arecord to pipe the audio in user-space, and an rc-init script.
+Included is a python script that depends on python-alsasound that does the equivalent of piping audio data from one device to another.

 # Setup

 ```
-cp alsa-audio-pipe.sh /home/pi/alsa-audio-pipe
+cp alsa_audio_piper.py /home/pi/alsa_audio_piper.py
 sudo cp alsa-audio-pipe /etc/init.d/alsa-audio-pipe
 sudo chkconfig --add alsa-audio-pipe
 ```